RSG Group: Corporate structure

 RSG Group is a limited liability company under German law.
 After its foundation, Rainer Schaller took over the management alone until his death in October 2022.
 Since December 2022, Hagen Wingertszahn and Dr Jobst Müller-Trimbusch have been Co-CEOs.
-Within RSG Group USA Inc. (Gold’s Gym) the Co-CEOs are Danny Waggoner and Brian Warne.
+Within RSG Group USA Inc. (Gold's Gym) the Co-CEOs are Danny Waggoner and Brian Warne.

 History

 Rainer Schaller founded McFit Fitness LLC with the concept of low-priced fitness studios open 24 hours a day.
 After opening the first McFit studio in Würzburg, Germany in 1997, other branches followed throughout Germany.
 In 2007, McFit bought out its competitor Fit24.
 The company was then perceived as a major player in the industry.
 It reached revenue of over 100 million euros the same year.
 In 2008 Wladimir and Vitali Klitschko appeared as celebrity ambassadors for the McFit brand for several years.
 One year later, the international expansion began with studios in Austria and Spain.
 Italy was added in 2014 with a studio in Verona.
 In the same year, McFit took over the Italian gym chain Happy-Fit, whose 14 branches were renamed McFit.

 With John Reed Fitness, a studio concept for the urban environment was developed in 2016.
 Under his leadership, music became a central element, and value was placed on the interior design and furnishings.
-The brand also expanded in the USA with clubs in Los Angeles and Dallas.
+The brand also expanded in the US with clubs in Los Angeles and Dallas.